 During the COVID-19 pandemic, new research is being published more quickly than ever before.
 Getting new research results out there as soon as possible has clear benefits.
-Important discoveries can be shared with researchers and the general public around the world; at its best, this will aid efforts to fight the pandemic and help to prevent duplication of research effort.
+Important discoveries can be shared with researchers and the general public around the world; at its best, this will aid efforts to fight the pandemic and help prevent duplication of research effort.

 Some researchers might also have personal reasons for wanting to publish as quickly as possible during this time.
 For example, they could see an opportunity to build a publication list in a short span of time.
-Also, COVID-19 research is currently likely to attract much more attention than other topics.
+In addition, COVID-19 research is currently likely to attract much more attention than other topics.
 So, irrespective of the reason, researchers are opting for ways to get their research published faster.

 During the pandemic, some well-known journals have shortened the time they take to get an article to publication.
-At the same time, some less-reputable journals might be attracting more papers as they tend to be quicker to publish articles – perhaps because their review processes are less stringent.
+At the same time, some less-reputable journals might be attracting more papers as they tend to be quicker to publish articles—perhaps because their review processes are less stringent.

 Speed Over Quality?